 Montana received its first Flex award in September 1999 and this joint venture with MHREF continues.

-The Flex Program requires states to develop rural health plans and funds their efforts to implement community-level outreach in the following program areas:
+The Flex Program requires states to develop Rural Health Plans and funds state's efforts to implement community-level outreach in the following program areas:

 - CAH Quality Improvement (required)

 - CAH Operational and Financial Improvement (required)

 - CAH Population Health Improvement (optional)